by Cris Puscas of LooknWalk

 The Fortress Hill (Cetatuia)

-Few tourists know about this gem and take the time to climb the Fortress Hill.
+Few tourists know about this gem or what to do in Cluj at all, but those who do take the time to climb the Fortress Hill.
 It offers one of the best panoramas of Cluj-Napoca, all the way to the surrounding hills and mountains.
 Standing at 495 m from the sea level and 60m from the city’s altitude, it used to be home to an Austrian fortress built in the 18th century.
 Only a few of the buildings remain.
 The hill is dominated by Transylvania Hotel.
 Nearby, there’s a 26m cross.

-I like to joke and call it the “watering hole” of Cluj.
+I like to joke and call it the “watering hole” of what to do in Cluj.
 During summer, the cafes and bars make sure their tables are outside and everyone loves to come here for drinks and chats.
 There are also interesting buildings: The Franciscan Church, the History Museum of Transylvania, and Carolina Obelisk.

 Turda Salt Mine